Research.

 post-image

-Some of today’s most heated policy debates about Brexit, trade wars, climate change abatement, and migration involve redistribution of resources between countries.
-Do individuals in rich countries know how rich they are by global standards?
-Does that affect their policy preferences?
+Some of today’s most heated policy debates — on Brexit, trade wars, climate change abatement, and migration — concern the redistribution of resources between countries.
+Do individuals in rich countries know how wealthy they are by global standards?
+Does this affect their policy preferences?
 We provide experimental evidence from Germany.

 Fehr, D.; Mollerstrom, J. and Perez-Truglia, R. (2022).
 Your Place in the World: Relative Income and Global Inequality.
 American Economic Journal: Economic Policy, Vol. 14 (4), pp. 232–68.